p-stanchev/AurFlow/README.md

   {"name": "SolanaTracker", "url": "https://rpc.solanatracker.io/public", "weight": 1, "tags": ["public"]}
 ]
 ```
 Optional headers per provider can be supplied with a `headers` array (`[{ "name": "...", "value": "..." }]`).
 Tune `weight` and `tags` to bias traffic toward trusted paid tiers while still keeping resilient public RPC coverage.
-Two additional niceties:
+A few additional niceties:
+- Provide `ws_url` when the upstream exposes WebSockets on a different host or path; otherwise ORLB rewrites `https://` to `wss://` automatically.

-- Set `"sample_signature"` to a known transaction hash so `orlb doctor` can verify archival depth with a `getTransaction` call.
+- Set `sample_signature` to a known transaction hash so `orlb doctor` can verify archival depth with a `getTransaction` call.
 - Use `vault://mount/path#field` in place of any header value to lazily fetch API keys from HashiCorp Vault (with `ORLB_SECRET_BACKEND=vault` plus the Vault env vars configured).
 Secrets are requested once, cached in-memory, and injected into outgoing RPC calls without storing plaintext keys in `providers.json`.

 #### Secret manager quick start